You can configure Nginx settings onpage. Configurable settings include:

-Click the file upload button next to the input box, and a drop-down menu for uploading files will appear.
+Click the upload icon next to the input box, and a drop-down menu for uploading files will appear.
 Click the Upload file option to upload the desired file.

 Providing manual input to self-sign.

-Click the file upload button next to the input box, and a drop-down menu for uploading files will appear.
+Click the upload icon next to the input box, and a drop-down menu for uploading files will appear.
 Click Self Signed to fill in the information to generate a self-signed certificate.
 A self-signed certificate will be valid for a year.

 Since configuration change requires restarting the server service, a pop-up box will appear to confirm whether to restart the service.
-After clicking the OK button, it will take a while for the configuration changes and server restart.
+After clicking the OK button, the configuration changes and server restart process will take several moments.
 You will be notified after all the process is completed.

-Downgrading from HTTPS to HTTP (turn off SSL) will result in user authentication failure.
+Downgrading from HTTPS to HTTP (turning off SSL) will cause a user authentication failure.